SilTada/Yesplan/README.md

     Yesplan\Endpoints\Dataviews::compute($client, $dataview_id, $parameters, $callback_url);

-$dataview_id: the id of the dataview you'd like to use.
+$dataview_id: the ID of the dataview you'd like to use.

 $parameters: should be an array like this:

     Array